Cleod9/post-scriptum/README.md

 There are five more functions that I didn't mention above which offer the ultimate control in breaking down asynchronous callback functions and resemble more traditional promise mechanisms.
 Their behavior is described below

-- `PostScriptum.pcreate(func, [arg1, arg2 .... argN], onResolved, onRejected)` - Works similar to `create()`, however PostScriptum is informed that `func` returns a PostScriptum object which allows special promise-like behavior.
+- `PS.pcreate(func, [arg1, arg2 .... argN], onResolved, onRejected)` - Works similar to `create()`, however PostScriptum is informed that `func` returns a PS object which allows special promise-like behavior.
 The callback arguments in this case are limited to a resolved handler and a rejected handler.
 This allows you to get your code to resemble a more traditional promise structure.
 See the upcoming code for an example.

-- `pthen(func, [arg1, arg2 .... argN], onResolved, onRejected)` - Works similar to `then()`, however PostScriptum is then informed that `func` returns a PostScriptum object which allows special promise-like behavior.
+- `pthen(func, [arg1, arg2 .... argN], onResolved, onRejected)` - Works similar to `then()`, however PostScriptum is then informed that `func` returns a PS object which allows special promise-like behavior.
 The callback arguments in this case are limited to a resolved handler and a rejected handler.
 This allows you to get your code to resemble a more traditional promise structure.
 See the upcoming code for an example.

 - `pdefine(name, func, [arg1, arg2 .... argN], onResolved, onRejected)` - Works similar to `define()`, but with the behavior of `pthen()`.

-- `resolve()` - Using `this.resolve()` within a callback will result in the parent PostScriptum object to enter its onResolved handler.
+- `resolve()` - Using `this.resolve()` within a callback will result in the parent PS object to enter its onResolved handler.
 Contrary to normal promises, you can pass any number of arguments here to the handler.

-- `reject()` - Using `this.reject()` within a callback will result in the parent PostScriptum object to enter its onRejected handler.
+- `reject()` - Using `this.reject()` within a callback will result in the parent PS object to enter its onRejected handler.
 Contrary to normal promises, you can pass any number of arguments here to the handler.

 **The below pseudo-code demonstrates how you might use this with node-mysql:**